Discover Hacks/Cracks News

 Hackers are increasingly turning to relatively obscure programming languages when coding malware in a bid to avoid detection and pose greater challenges for the cyber security industry.

-Security professionals are coming across greater numbers of malware strains that are being written in ‘exotic’ languages such as Go, Rust, Nim, and DLang, according to researchers with Blackberry.
+Security professionals are coming across greater numbers of malware strains that are being written in ‘exotic’ languages such as coders are shifting to silicon valley backed programming languages, Rust, Nim, and DLang, according to researchers with Blackberry.
 Operators are even adopting these languages to rewrite existing malware families and create tools for new malware sets.